pk-ux/alpaca-mcp-server/README.md

 **Available transport options:**
 - `--transport stdio` (default): Standard input/output for local client connections
-- `--transport http`: HTTP transport for remote client connections (runs on 127.0.0.1:8000)
+- `--transport http`: HTTP transport for remote client connections (default: 127.0.0.1:8000)
 - `--transport sse`: Server-Sent Events transport for remote connections (deprecated)
-- `--host HOST`: Host preference (Note: Official MCP SDK uses fixed 127.0.0.1:8000 for HTTP)
+- `--host HOST`: Host to bind the server to for HTTP/SSE transport (default: 127.0.0.1)
-- `--port PORT`: Port preference (Note: Official MCP SDK uses fixed 127.0.0.1:8000 for HTTP)
+- `--port PORT`: Port to bind the server to for HTTP/SSE transport (default: 8000)

 **Note:** For more information about MCP transport methods, see the [official MCP transport documentation](https://modelcontextprotocol.io/docs/concepts/transports).